All Episodes

 And they also add this at Gallup.

-If turnout in this year's election follows traditional patterns by which the voting electorate skews towards those who usually vote, as well as those who are interested in this year's election, this race a close one, with Obama holding on to a two percentage point margin, 4947, which is in the margin of error.
+If turnout in this year's election follows traditional patterns by which the voting electorate skews towards those who usually vote, as well as those who are interested in this year's election, this race, a close one, with Obama holding onto a two-percentage point margin, 4947, which is in the margin of error.

 Here is Obama.

-Now, let me tell you what happened.
+Now, let me tell what happened.

 I had forgotten it was even on.